samcday/node-stream-buffer/README.md

 `WritableStreamBuffer` implements the standard [`stream.Writable`](https://nodejs.org/api/stream.html#stream_class_stream_writable) interface.
 All writes to this stream will accumulate in an internal [`Buffer`](https://nodejs.org/api/buffer.html).
 If the internal buffer overflows it will be resized automatically.
 The initial size of the Buffer and the amount in which it grows can be configured in the constructor.

 There is also a possibility to limit the maximum amount of bytes to be written to the buffer, by specifying the _limit_ option.
-If the limit is reached - an _Error_ will be thrown
+If the limit is reached - an _Error_ will be thrown, and 'error' event will be emitted.

 ```js
 var myWritableStreamBuffer = new streamBuffers.WritableStreamBuffer({